 The answer to WHY XPEnology?

 I need a place to develop software without the risk of ruining my personal data.
 Simple as that.
 Reusing old hardware is a money-saving choice.
-I don’t have the spare cache to get a second NAS unit “just for the fun of it”.
-Alternatively, I could use a Virtual machine (In fact, I did, I created a 7-disk NAS with 24 GB of storage, in VMWare Fusion.
+I don’t have the spare cash to get a second NAS unit “just for the fun of it”.
+Alternatively, I could use a Virtual machine (In fact, I did; I created a 7-disk NAS with 24 GB of storage, in VMWare Fusion.
 Why?
 Because I can.
 It’s fun!).
 Second reason for an experimental NAS is proof-of-concept; I need something to convince some people that buying a Synology NAS is a GOOD business investment.
 Don’t buy a computer with loads of disks, buy a NAS.
 It has everything a (small/medium) business needs and Synology DSM can do so much more.
 But this is not the post for promoting the features of DSM and the power of the packages.

 Or is it?!